aikalra/replay-ingest/PILOT.md

 hand-editing.
 A buyer can dry-run the contract first with synthetic data:
 `node generate.mjs <engine> 500 > sample.json`, then post it the same way.

 Every accepted payload lands in the hash-chained ledger.
-The buyer can verify the chain at any time with `GET /v1/audit/verify` - no trust in us required.
+The buyer watches it land at `https://<host>/dashboard` (paste the site key: records, ledger entries, chain status) and can verify the chain independently any time with `GET /v1/audit/verify` - no trust in us required.

 ## Step 3 - reconstruction on real data (the demos already do this)